dlcs/iiif-presentation/docs/notes/canvas-paintings.md

 - create canvas id based on the standard asset and external items from above
 - weave the created canvas painting records together based on canvas order and choice
 - drive Create/Update/Delete as above
+- more information on examples can be found [here](https://github.com/dlcs/iiif-presentation/blob/develop/docs/rfcs/0005-mixed-manifests.md#3-mix-of-items-only-and-paintedresources-in-single-transaction)

 ### POST/PUT manifest w/ matching of assets and items

 - requires that the canvas id matches between items and assets
 - perform validation to make sure the details match i.e.: no `body` in items and choice/canvas order
 - matched items will have only an `assetId`
+- more information on examples can be found [here](https://github.com/dlcs/iiif-presentation/blob/develop/docs/rfcs/0005-mixed-manifests.md#2-ingest-assets-and-decorate-with-json-in-single-transaction)

 -----------